Background: Why LL97 Was Enacted

 Annual Reporting Requirements

-Covered buildings must submit an annual emissions intensity report to NYC DOB by May 1st of each year, reporting the prior calendar year's actual emissions.
+Covered buildings must submit an annual emissions intensity report to NYC DOB on the current reporting schedule, using the prior reporting year's actual emissions.
 The report:

-- Applies LL97 emissions factors (kgCO₂e per energy unit) to convert consumption to emissions
+• Applies LL97 emissions factors (kgCOβ‚‚e per energy unit) to convert consumption to emissions

 Penalties for Non-Compliance